-Only ionized calcium is physiologically important.
-The percentage of ionized calcium is affected by pH, phosphorus and albumin levels.
+Only ionized calcium is physiologically significant.
+The percentage of ionized calcium is affected by pH, phosphorus, and albumin levels.

 The relationship between ionized calcium and plasma pH is reciprocal (the increase in pH decreases the percentage of Ca ++ ionization).

-Patients with alkalosis, for example, may show signs of hypocalcemia despite a normal level of total calcium.
+Patients with Alkalosis, for example, may show signs of hypocalcemia despite an average level of total calcium.

-Changes in albumin will affect total serum calcium without changing the level of free calcium.
+Changes in albumin will affect total serum calcium without changing the free calcium level.

 Signs and symptoms of calcium alterations in the blood

 - Numbness with tingling of the fingers, extremities, and the region of the surgery

 Cardiac effects include decreased myocardial contractility and heart failure.

 1) Decreased ionized calcium: Alkalosis; Administration of large amounts of citrated blood (can bind calcium); Hemodilution (volume replacement, etc.)